wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 How it goes in the Wazuh app?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main difference is that you now must log in before entering Kibana.
-There are a few of things to keep in mind too:

-- Index pattern selector shows only allowed index patterns (like our X-Pack security integration does).
-- Looking for forbidden indices.
-If the user is not allowed for certain indices, it can't use them even out the Wazuh app.
+Also keep in mind that if the user is not allowed for certain indices, it can't use them on Kibana.
-- This includes direct *curl* command pointing to Elasticsearch.

 .. thumbnail:: ../../images/kibana-app/searchguard/searchguard-01.png
     :align: center